-3.4.18.4.
-Overhauling - Care of existing plant
+3.3.18.4.
+Overhauling - Care of Existing Plant

-- The existing network must be always cared for and not interfered with during installation of either rod, rope, subduct, or cables. - If existing cables and/or joints need to be moved during work, they must be handled carefully and replaced correctly in the pit on completion of the task. - Lead cables are fragile and can be easily damaged.
+- Care must be taken when working around the existing network and ensure that it is not interfered with during installation of either rod, rope, subduct, or cables. - If existing cables and/or joints need to be moved during work, they must be handled carefully and replaced correctly in the pit on completion of the task. - Lead cables are fragile and can be easily damaged.
 They should not be moved, and extreme care must be taken when working around them. - Avoid lacing the rope through existing cables, as this will cause undue pressure to be inserted upon them.

-3.4.19.
+3.3.19.
 Cable and Splice Closure Installation

-3.4.19.1.
+3.3.19.1.
 Movement Of Subduct to Install Cables

-Where subduct is released and moved from a manhole wall or cable bearers, to provide a more straightthrough appearance to assist reducing the hauling tension of cable being installed within the subduct, the subduct must be rehoused correctly and secured back into its original position.
+Where subduct is released and moved from a manhole wall or cable bearers, to provide a more straight-through appearance to assist reducing the hauling tension of cable being installed within the subduct, the subduct must be rehoused correctly and secured back into its original position at the completion of the activity.

-3.4.19.2.
+3.3.19.2.
 Cable Loops (Coils)